 Like anything else, it pays to do your research.
 Take your time when choosing your realtor and don’t be afraid to ask the tough questions to ensure you are being fairly represented in the Calgary commercial real estate market.

-Our team at Bedrock Realty Advisors Inc. been helping businesses of all types and sizes find and negotiate their perfect office space since 2003, establishing the company as one of the top performing commercial brokers in the field.
+Our team at Bedrock Realty Advisors Inc. has been helping businesses of all types and sizes find and negotiate their perfect office space since 2003, establishing the company as one of the top-performing commercial brokers in the field.

 We have put together this Commercial Leasing Guide to help provide those seeking office space with informational and unbiased information on leasing office space in Calgary.
 From negotiating commercial leases to choosing the right broker for you, we hope this guide will make your next lease, renewal, or subleasing experience in our city a smooth one.